shree0156/shree0156/README.md

 ##  About Me

-I enjoy building things with data — exploring ideas, experimenting with models, and solving real-world problems step by step.
+I enjoy building things with data - exploring ideas, experimenting with models, and solving real-world problems step by step.

 My projects span classification, clustering, recommendation systems, and computer vision.
 I focus on understanding the full pipeline - from data preprocessing and feature engineering to model evaluation and deployment.

 This space reflects my journey in applied Machine Learning - learning continuously, building consistently, and improving with every project.

-### Welcome!
 ---

 ##  Technical Skills